The Safety and Awareness for Elders (SAFE) project was designed to:

 - S.A.F.E Wallet Cards translated into Cantonese and Punjabi that provide contact numbers for assistance.

 - Posters emphasizing the message – “Be Safe – Be Strong”.

 - Posters are currently highly visible at Canada Line and Sky Train line hubs and will be in over 10 bus shelters around Vancouver during the month of July 2016.

-- Webpages dedicated to Elder Abuse prevention on VPD’s website discuss abuse, both criminal and non-criminal and provide resources and phone numbers.
-Easy access through the Safety and Awareness for Elders button from page of the VPD website. http://vancouver.ca/police/organization/investigation/investigative-services/special-investigation/elder-abuse.html
+- Webpages dedicated to Elder Abuse prevention on VPD’s website discusses abuse, both criminal and non-criminal and provides resources and phone numbers.
+Easy access through the Safety and Awareness for Elders button from a page of the VPD website. http://vancouver.ca/police/organization/investigation/investigative-services/special-investigation/elder-abuse.html

 - Considering producing the S.A.F.E. wallet cards as magnets also.

 - A project coordinator would have greatly helped in developing the marketing materials.